 How to successfully do fundraising to travel abroad during a Master’s, undergraduate or gap year activity!

 Fundraising is hard work!
-It is heartbreaking, when you get decline email after decline.
-If you put a serious effort into it, you can and will succeed, and get to do your dream 🙂
+It is heartbreaking when you start receiving decline emails in your inbox.
+If you put a serious effort into it, you can and will succeed and get to do your dream 🙂

 I have repeatedly been asked about the process of my fundraising experience.

-During my Master’s studies I decided that I wanted to go abroad and do my own fieldwork for my Master’s Thesis in Biology.
-I did’nt go on exchange abroad to my biggest regret.
+During my Master’s studies, I decided that I wanted to go abroad and do my own fieldwork for my Master’s Thesis in Biology.
+I didn’t go on exchange abroad, to my biggest regret till this day.

-My last chance was to find an international project where I could gain valuable skills in planning and conducting tropical and scientific fieldwork.
+My last chance was to find an international project where I could gain valuable skills in planning and conducting scientific fieldwork in a tropical environment.

 At the time I was working at BirdLife Denmark, and asked my international co-worker, if he knew about any projects at the time.
 Long story short, I received an affiliation from the National Museums of Kenya to conduct fieldwork in the Taita Hills in Kenya.
-In the Taita Hills, a rare and elusive songbird, a member of the Cisticolidae family, was disappearing from several forest fragments, and one of the ideas were to study the foraging behavior and ecology of the Taita apalis.
+In the Taita Hills, a rare and elusive songbird, a member of the Cisticolidae family, was disappearing from several forest fragments, and one of the ideas was to study the foraging behavior and ecology of the Taita apalis.
 How exhilarating was this, my very own expedition to Kenya!
-I was to be supervised by an Italian scientist, affiliated in Kenya, and my former Undergraduate’s supervisor.
+I was to be supervised by an Italian scientist, affiliated in Kenya, and a danish supervisor from my home university and institute.

 Then I spent four months researching, writing applications and preparing myself for the fieldwork.
 I ended up sending 20 applications to different Danish and international grants and foundations.

 I admit, it was a tremendously long process, but extremely rewarding.
 I received only three out of the 20 grants, and they were extremely helpful and covered 70 % of my budget towards the fieldwork.
-Note that most foundations never reply back, and some applications (maybe two) got lost in the mail.
+Here you should note that most foundations never replied back to me, and some applications (maybe two) got lost with the post service.

 Start early.
-When you start on your Masters, you should already have a clear idea of what organism and what eco region that brings you joy.
+When you start on your Masters in biology (any specialization!), you may already have a clear idea of what kind of organism or which natural environment that brings you joy.
 For me it was birds and Africa.
-I had good contacts, but every one can send an email and reach out.
+I had good contacts to help my with the groundwork, but even if you don’t have a large network, anyone can send an email and reach out to find suitable supervisors.
 If you are passionate, you will find a good supervisor and you will be successful in your grant application for your project.

 - Find out what project you want to work on.
 Do you have your own idea?
 Great!
 Find someone who will work with you.
 This I have no experience with.
 I found an existing project in a place I’d never been and just went for it.